aminrimdans/Naveena_Daniel_Data606/Proposal.md

 **How do you plan to develop/apply ML and how do you evaluate/compare the performance of the models?**

-We plan to apply our ML algorithms using RandomizedSearchCV with cross-validation.
-Model performance evaluation will be done using accuracy score.
+- We plan to apply our ML algorithms using RandomizedSearchCV with cross-validation and Model performance evaluation will be done using accuracy score.

 **What outcomes do you intend to achieve (better understanding of problems, tools to help solve problems, predictive analytics with practical applications, etc)?**